ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 ## Submit and jQuery Form

-jQuery adapter add also some improvements for better integration with jQuery and [jQuery Form Plugin](http://www.malsup.com/jquery/form/).
+jQuery adapter add also some improvements for better integration with jQuery and [jQuery Form Plugin](http://www.malsup.com/jquery/form/), tested with version 3.24.

 First of all jQuery adapter overwrites {@link CKEDITOR.editor#save save event}.
 If you use adapter when user press save button on toolbar [jQuery submit](http://api.jquery.com/submit/) method will be called.